 Moisture readings in timber are what electrical meters were designed for, and they give a factual reading via a % Wood Moisture Equivalent.
-The default timber calibration is pine.
+The default timber calibration is often pine.

 The two main types of electrical moisture meters are: